hgn/perf-power-analyzer-post/README.md

 # Perf Power Statistics Module Documentation

-The perf power statistic module try to fill the gap between applications like powertop who provides high level insights about power management crucial characteristics and time consuming manual analysis with a high degree on expert knowledge.
+The perf power statistic script try to fill the gap between applications like powertop who provides high level insights about power management crucial characteristics and time consuming manual analysis with a high degree on expert knowledge.

+*This documentation try to explain the functionality of the perf power statistic script, the outputed data and how the data can be interpreted to help the reader to do their own power management analysis.
+Furthermore, this documentation provides a lot of post-processing scripts to further analyse the data provided by the kernel and the perf power statistics script.*

 ## General Information